writetome51/unsubscribe-on-destroy-directive/README.md

 # UnsubscribeOnDestroyComponent

 An abstract Angular component class that any Angular component class which uses
-Subscriptions may want to extend from.
+[Subscriptions](https://rxjs-dev.firebaseapp.com/api/index/class/Subscription) may want to extend from.
-(This class is made specifically for use in Angular 4+.)
+(This class is made for use in Angular 4 and above.)

 During the `ngOnDestroy()` hook, it unsubscribes from all Subscriptions inside
 `this._subscriptions`.